 Chords: C, Em, D, G, Am

 This song is from the soundtrack to Spider-Man: Into The Spiderverse.
 We recommend watching the video as it splices scenes from the movie with the song lyrics in an awesome comic book style.
 If you loved Into The Spiderverse you’ll love playing this song.
-With only three simple chords, it’s one of our favorite easy guitar songs.
+With only three simple chords, it’s one of our favorite super easy guitar songs for beginners to learn.

 Chords: D, G, Em